Hercilio1/wp-media-crawler/Explanation.md

 It is responsible for downloading the webpage and searching for internal links.
 It was built thinking about scaling with other crawlers, so I created an interface.

-The WebpageReader was moved from the Crawler interface so we could use the HTML content of the request page for other actions besides crawling.
+The WebpageReader was removed from the Crawler interface so I could use the HTML content of the request page for other actions besides crawling.

 The LinksCrawler will return all internal links inside the requested webpage.